 Please note, IP registration and protection can be a complex process, especially in an international context.
 It is recommended that you seek advice from an IP professional.

 India has a population of approximately 1.3 billion.
-India is one of the world’s fastest-growing economies, and is now Australia’s tenth largest trading partner and our fifth largest export market.
-Two-way trade is valued at A$19.8 billion.
+India is the world’s fastest-growing major economy, and is Australia’s tenth largest trading partner and our fifth largest export market.
+In 2018-19, two-way trade was valued at A$30.3 billion.
 The official languages of India are Hindi and English.

 IP protection in India

 The Office of the Controller General of Patents, Designs and Trade Marks (the Office) is the government body responsible for the administration of patents, trade marks and designs in India.
-Additionally, the Office is responsible for the registration of geographical indications (GIs).
+The Office is also responsible for the registration of geographical indications (GIs).
 While copyright arises automatically at the time of creation of an eligible work, copyright can be voluntarily registered via the Copyright Office.

 Court procedures in India can be comparatively slow and the process of enforcement can be protracted and lengthy.
 However, the costs of filing, registration and litigation are relatively low in India compared to Australia.